 Today, Patagonia offers technical, innovative and eco-responsible products.

-Since the 80's, concerned about the impact we can have on the planet, the brand has been committed to the environment and to the protection of nature, through different actions, such as the different environmental campaigns, the use of 100% organic cotton (by using organic cotton, Patagonia saves water and reduces its CO² emissions by 45% compared to conventional cotton), recycled polyester (1st brand to make fleeces from recycled plastic bottles.),...
-Today, Patagonia donates 1% of its turnover every year to environmental associations: 1% For The Planet.
+Since the 80s, concerned about the impact we can have on the planet, the brand is committed to the environment and the protection of nature, through various actions, such as different environmental campaigns, the use of 100% organic cotton (by using organic cotton, Patagonia saves water and reduces its CO² emissions by 45% compared to conventional cotton), recycled polyester (1st brand to manufacture fleeces from recycled plastic bottles.Today, Patagonia donates 1% of its annual turnover to environmental associations: 1% For The Planet.

-Beyond this financial involvement, Patagonia provides in-kind support to these environmental associations: be it through products, skills, help in their communication, social networks, by giving them the benefit of its press agency, etc...
-Since last autumn,Patagonia Action Works was created, it is a platform that uses Patagonia's networks to connect NGOs with its community through events, petitions or donations of skills.
+Beyond this financial involvement, Patagonia provides support in kind to these environmental associations: whether through products, skills, help in their communication, social networks, by giving them the benefit of its press agency, etc...
+Since last fall,Patagonia Action Works was created, it is a platform that uses the networks of Patagonia to connect NGOs with its community in the form of events, petitions or donations of skills.

-Their involvement is such that their baseline also reads: "We're in business to save our home planet"(*We exist to save our planet).
+Their involvement is such that it is also reflected in their baseline: "We're in business to save our home planet*"(*We exist to save our planet).
 Patagonia's goal is to be carbon neutral by 2025.